msilb/auction-order-matching/README.md

 ### Phase 1: Book Building

-In this first phase an order book is open and accepts orders.
-Orders may be also modified/amended and cancelled
+In this first phase an order book is open and accepts new orders.
+Orders may also be modified/amended or cancelled.

 ### Phase 2: Price Determination Phase

-Once Matching is initiated, order book is closed and no more new orders are accepted.
+Once Matching is initiated, order book is closed and no more orders are accepted.

 First of all, orders are grouped and sorted by
 1. Side: Buy (Bid) or Sell (Ask)